The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Introduction

-Studies using data from the James Webb Space Telescope (JWST) have revealed a more complex picture of the clumps.
-Thanks to the higher angular resolution, greater sensitivity, and longer wavelength coverage of the JWST, sub-kpc substructures in faint galaxies at high redshift can now be studied in greater detail with its Near-Infrared Camera (NIRCam).
-JWST imaging of gravitationally lensed galaxies over $1 < z < 8.5$ revealed a significant population of clumps that were not detected by the HST \citep{Claeyssens23, Fujimoto24}.
-Un-lensed galaxies at $z>4$ also reveal clumps in JWST images \citep[e.g.,][]{Tacchella23, Hainline24}, some of which are not found in HST observations \citep[e.g.,][]{Bik24, Tanaka24}.
+Studies using data from the James Webb Space Telescope (JWST) have revealed a more complex picture.
+Thanks to the higher angular resolution, greater sensitivity, and longer wavelength coverage of the JWST, subkiloparsec substructures in faint galaxies at high redshift can now be studied in greater detail with its Near-Infrared Camera (NIRCam).
+JWST imaging of gravitationally lensed galaxies over $1 < z < 8.5$ revealed a significant population of clumps that were not detected by the HST \citep{Claeyssens23, Fujimoto25}.
+Unlensed galaxies at $z>4$ also reveal clumps in JWST images \citep[e.g.,][]{Tacchella23, Hainline24}, some of which are not found in HST observations \citep[e.g.,][]{Bik24, Tanaka24}.
 On average, 76\% of the rest-frame UV light from $z\simeq6-8$ galaxies was found to come from the clumps \citep{Chen23}, which is much higher than the $\sim20-30\%$ measured over $0.5<z<3$ \citep{Guo15}.
-The rest-optical and rest-NIR properties of clumps have been analyzed out to higher redshifts ($z\sim2$) than what is possible with HST \citep{Kalita24, Kalita25, Mercier25}.
-Massive ($\log\left(M_{\star}/M_{\odot}\right) \geq 10$) star-forming galaxies at $z<3$ were found to have higher \fclumpy~when undergoing starburst activity \citep{Faisst25}.
 Finally, about 70\% of spectroscopically selected UV-bright galaxies at $z\sim7$ contain clumps \citep{Harikane25}, in contrast with the $10-20$\% inferred from pre-JWST studies \citep[][and references therein]{Shibuya16}.